storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

           throw newSQLError 'Database name value is missing in openDatabase call'

         if !openargs.iosDatabaseLocation and !openargs.location and openargs.location isnt 0
-          throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in openDatabase call'
+          throw newSQLError 'Database location or iosDatabaseLocation setting is now mandatory in openDatabase call.'

         if !!openargs.location and !!openargs.iosDatabaseLocation
-          throw newSQLError 'AMBIGUOUS: both location or iosDatabaseLocation values are present in openDatabase call'
+          throw newSQLError 'AMBIGUOUS: both location and iosDatabaseLocation settings are present in openDatabase call.
+Please use either setting, not both.'

         dblocation =
           if !!openargs.location and openargs.location is 'default'